VA Pension Planning

 Are you or your spouse a veteran?

-Tony is VA Certified, which means he can assist you with potentially qualifying for a VA pension.
+Our attorneys are VA Certified in Covina and Temple City, which means we can assist you with potentially qualifying for a VA pension.

-Most of our clients have a problem satisfying the Mean Test; however, this area of qualification is where our office can help.
-Through a special type of trust called a Veterans Asset Protection Trust, you may be able to qualify for VA pension benefits, yet protect your assets for your loved ones.
+Most of our clients in Covina or Temple City, CA have a problem qualifying the “net worth” requirement; however, this area of qualification is where our office may be able to help.
+Through a special type of trust called a Veterans Asset Protection Trust, you may be able to qualify for VA pension benefits, yet protect your assets from probate and for your loved ones.